hammingweight/globebotter_redux/db/README.md

 # The Vector Database
-This directory contains a ChromaDB database that is populated with document snippets from an Italian travel guide that can be downloaded from [ISI Florence](https://isiflorence.org/wp-content/uploads/2022/02/MINI-TRAVEL-GUIDE.pdf).
-If you want to create the database from, download the travel guide and save it in this directory as `italy_guide.pdf`.
+This directory contains a ChromaDB database that is populated with document snippets from an Italian travel guide.
+You can download the travel guide from [ISI Florence](https://isiflorence.org/wp-content/uploads/2022/02/MINI-TRAVEL-GUIDE.pdf).

+If you want to create the database from scratch, download the travel guide and save it in this directory as `italy_guide.pdf`.
 Then run

 ```